 A gift of the remainder of the estate after all other bequests have been made and debts cleared is called a residuary bequest.

 A gift of a fixed sum of money in your Will is called a pecuniary bequest.
 The value of pecuniary legacies will decrease over time, as the cost of living increases.

-A particular named item left as a gift in your Will is known as a specific bequest – for example, a piece of jewellery or plot of land.
+A particular named item left as a gift in your Will is known as a specific bequest – for example, a piece of jewelry or plot of land.

 A gift in your Will that depends upon the occurrence of an event which may or may not happen is known legally as a contingent bequest.
-An example is a bequest to a charity which applies only if other beneficiaries named in the Will die before the testator (person who made the Will).
+An example is a bequest to a charity which applies only if other beneficiaries named in the Will die before the testator ( the person who made the Will).

 For advice on Planned Giving (Bequests), see: The National Committee on Planned Giving